 Monitoring: Amazon EMR

 Amazon EMR (Elastic MapReduce) is a fully-managed cloud service offered by Amazon Web Services (AWS) that enables users to quickly and easily provision, configure, and scale distributed computing clusters.
-EMR is designed to simplify big data processing, making it easier and more cost-effective to run and manage big data workloads using popular open-source tools such as Apache Spark, Apache Hadoop, and Apache Hive.
+EMR is designed to simplify big data processing, making running and managing big data workloads easier and more cost-effective using popular open-source tools such as Apache Spark, Apache Hadoop, and Apache Hive.

 Why should you monitor Amazon EMR?